 If this happened to someone in your immediate family, you may be able to pursue wrongful death damages from their employer, an asbestos manufacturer, or another party.
 We can help you understand the types of losses that may be available to you through a wrongful death action.

-Before we take legal action on your behalf, our team will discuss the losses and expenses your family suffered.
+Before taking legal action on your behalf, our mesothelioma and lung cancer lawsuit lawyer will discuss your family’s losses and expenses.
 We will collect evidence and document your damages and use this to support our fight for compensation in your asbestos lung cancer case.